bharath/section/README.md

-# Section - A Section block for Gutenberg
+# Section - A Section Block for Gutenberg that allows you to add other blocks inside.

 Section Block is maintained and developed by [Bharath](https://github.com/bharath/).